Short answer

 What this page will settle for you

-- Whether water, pressure, impact, a cracked screen, or software is the stronger explanation.
+- Whether a cracked screen, water, pressure, or software is the stronger cause of the random taps.

-- When backup and access protection should come before more testing.
+- When to back up and protect access before you do any more testing.

 First check: how much control do you still have?